Exhibitions - Jean-Loïc Belhomme (Belom) - France

 In the press, Belom's publications are numerous (Ouest-France, Presse-Océan, Circus, Lui, A Suivi, Pilote ...) and have earned him recognition, in particular by Jacques Glénat, who published ‘Ça occupe’ (1983) and ‘Et que ça saute’ (1984).
 These are the first two books in a long series that Bélom will sign as a designer and/or screenwriter.
 He also draws for Spirou, Télérama Junior, Fluide Glacial, Le Point, Marianne, Détective, Le Figaro Littéraire, J'aime J'aime, The team ...

 Having participated in numerous exhibitions around the world, Belom received in 2018 the 1st Prize of the World Gallery of Cartoons and in 2017 the 2nd Prize in the Euro-kartoenale ‘The Soul’ in Kruishoutem.
 And last year he did receive the Prize of the ECC in our cartooncontest ‘The Wall’.

 As a child, in the 50s and 60s, I looked for the cartoons published in newspapers and magazines.
 I did not suspect yet that it could be a profession, but the desire was born.
 And I started to copy these artists who brought me so much pleasure (Bellus, Aldebert, Faizant, Chaval, Bosc, Mose, Gad … And Sempé).
 Sempé, with all his universe, and Reiser, with his expressive trait, were my heroes.
 And even if today the ‘formatted’ press ignores humor, the passion is still present!”

-You can visit his exhibition in the ECC from 12 April till 21 Juin 2020, every Sunday from 10 to 12 am and from 2 to 5 pm.
-Groups of 10 persons or more are welcome on other days by appointment.
+You can visit his exhibition in the ECC from 31 May till 20 September 2020, every Sunday from 10 to 12 am and from 2 to 5 pm.